-Anyway, as I say that and salad don’t usually feel like they go together but this winter fattoush is one that is a bit different and somehow feels a fit.
+Anyway, as I say cold and salad don’t usually feel like they go together but this winter fattoush is one that is a bit different and somehow feels a fit.
 It helps that it’s really tasty, of course.

-For a start, I served it as a side to a nice warming tagine or tangia.
+For a start, I served it as a side to a nice warming lamb tagine or tangia.
 It is also made with wintery ingredients like parsnip, cauliflower and apple.
 It’s a more robust, ‘solid’ salad than some you might have in warmer weather but with plenty of flavor.
 It has a wonderfully sharp, but not too sharp, dressing that gives that great zingy freshness that works so well in Middle Eastern foods.

 What is fattoush?